pulkitgangwar/next.js-snippets/README.md

 const MyApp = ({ Component pageProps }) => {
     return <Component {...pageProps} />
 }
-// Only uncomment this method if you have blocking data requirements for
-// every single page in your application.
-This disables the ability to
-// perform automatic static optimization causing every page in your app to
-// be server-side rendered.

 //MyApp.getInitialProps = async (appContext) => {
 // calls page's `getInitialProps` and fills `appProps.pageProps`